tepletonteam/tepleton/_attic/modules/docs/stdlib.rst

 Standard Library
 ================

-The Cosmos-SDK comes bundled with a number of standard modules that provide common functionality useful across a wide variety of applications.
+The tepleton-SDK comes bundled with a number of standard modules that provide common functionality useful across a wide variety of applications.
 See examples below.
 It is recommended to investigate if desired functionality is already provided before developing new modules.